 Description- Flying Officer is also a commissioned rank which is not only held by officers who fly an aircraft.
 Sometimes ground duty officers or air crew officers also hold this rank.

-Junior Commissioned Officers of the Indian Air Force
+Junior Commissioned Officers of the IAF

 Rank- Master Warrant Officer